2020PB/police-brutality/all-locations.md

 [This Reddit comment asserts these police are members of the LASD.](https://www.reddit.com/r/PublicFreakout/comments/gvdl01/they_secluded_him_behind_a_wall_and_looked_around/fsolupz/)

-tags: kneel-on-neck, kneel, punch, kick, threaten, inhumane-treatment
+tags: beat, conceal, knee-on-neck, knee, punch, kick, threaten, inhumane-treatment

 id: ca-compton-1